xoopR/distr6/README.md

 Shuhan Liu (@shliu99), Runlong Yu (@Edwinyrl), Chijing Zeng (@britneyzeng) and Qian Zhou (@yumizhou47).
-We also want to thank Prof. Dr. Bernd Bischl for discussions about design choices and useful features.
+We also want to thank Prof. Dr. Bernd Bischl for discussions about design choices and useful features, particularly advice on the ParameterSet class.
 Finally University College London and The Alan Turing Institute for hosting workshops, meetings and providing coffee whenever needed.